OSdataframework/Data-Migration/README.md

 # Data-Migration
-The tools and templates to bud and deliver your own data migration initiaitve
+The tools and templates to build and deliver your own data migration initiaitve